 Generalized additive models were used to model changes in herring and silverside catch along environmental gradients and through time.
 Catch data for herring and silverside was filtered to only include observations where the time of the observation and the surface temperature were recorded.
 It is important to note that, unlike the growth analysis, these GAMs use all catch data and do not focus on only age-0 fishes.
 GAMs were fit with a negative binomial error distribution family and a log-link function due to the zero-inflated and overdispersed nature of the catch data.
 Thin-plate regression splines were fit to all continuous numeric variables and interaction terms.

-Environmental variables tested as explanatory variables included surface temperature (C), substrate type, weather conditions, tidal state (rising or falling), and water level (m) as compared to the Mean Low Low Water (MLLW) datum at the time and location of each seine haul.
+Environmental variables tested as explanatory variables included surface temperature (°C), substrate type, weather conditions, tidal state (rising or falling), and water level (m) as compared to the Mean Low Low Water (MLLW) datum at the time and location of each seine haul.
 Surface temperature data were collected immediately after each seine.
 Though salinity data were also collected, there were several long gaps in data availability from sensor failures.
 Thus, salinity could not be included as an environmental variable.
 The substrate at each sampling site was categorized as mud, sand, or sand/gravel mixture according to an estimate of average grain size within the sampled area.
 Weather conditions were categorized into sunny, partly cloudy, overcast, or rainy.
 Both substrate type and weather conditions were included as fixed-effect factor variables.
 Tidal data were extracted from the nearby Portland Harbor tide gauge.
 Water level data were extracted at the native 6-minute frequency, then interpolated and smoothed to a 1-minute frequency for every summer when sampling occurred.
 The timestamp of each seine set was then used to determine the tidal state (rising or falling; fixed-effect factor variable) and approximate water level as compared to the MLLW datum.
 Though the gauge measurements are specific to Portland Harbor, the time offsets for high and low tides at subordinate NOAA tidal prediction stations near the edges of Casco Bay are between 1 and 2 minutes and tidal height offsets are between 0 and 0.3 m.
 All our sampled sites are relatively close to Portland Harbor and would likely have temporal and tidal height offsets within this range, which is small enough that we would not likely be able to detect any ecological effects.

 Temporal variables included year and numeric week of year.
 Year was treated as a fixed-effect factor variable so that the effect of each year on catch could be estimated independently, as is most appropriate for generating indices of relative abundance.
 Week was incorporated as an interaction term with surface temperature.
 This was done to account for the effect of seasonal warming on the phenology of the focal species, particularly herring.
 If warming signals and temperature maxima are earlier each year, herring use of the nearshore area may end earlier, and herring catch may decrease.
 The interaction between week of year and surface temperature could also highlight age-specific temperature preferences, particularly for silversides.